wavesjs/waves-audio/docs/api.md

 ## remove(engine)

-Remove time engine from the scheduler
+Remove time engine or callback from the scheduler

 ### Params: